 6. Schisandra Plant as a Male sexual tonic

 While it does support uterine health in women, it is more commonly used for sexual dysfunction in men.
-Its ability to balance hormones and support the endocrine system play a large role in its support of healthy sexual function.
+Its ability to balance hormones and support the endocrine system plays a large role in its support of the healthy sexual function.

 For this reason, schizandra berry helps: